EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - External data storage and computation:
 	- cost saving and service benefits;
 	- higher availability and more effective disaster protection.

-- Need to ensure data privacy and integrity are properly protected.
+Need to ensure data privacy and integrity are properly protected.

 ----------------------------------------------------------------

 ## Outline
-- Privacy in data publication $\to$ data release/dissemination;
+- **Privacy in data publication** $\to$ data release/dissemination;
-- Privacy in data outsourcing $\to$ third parties store and manage data (towards cloud scenarios).
+- **Privacy in data outsourcing** $\to$ third parties store and manage data (towards cloud scenarios).

 ----------------------------------------------------------------

 ## Privacy in Data Publication

 ### Statistical DBMS vs statistical data
-Release of data for statistical purpose:
+Release of data to the public for statistical purpose:
-- statistical DBMS:
+- **statistical DBMS**:
-	- the DBMS responds only to statistical queries;
+	- the DBMS responds only to statistical queries (the aggregate ones);
 	- need run time checking to control information (indirectly) released.
+An example is described by a dataset composed by $1000$ respondents, $999$ males and $1$ female.
+If the user makes a query which returns a value aggregated from all the respondents and, then, a query which returns a value aggregated from all the males, the DBMS must block the second query because it will expose the female respondent.
-- statistical data:
+- **statistical data**:
-	- publish statistics;
+	- publish statistics generated a priori and the user can only access these statistics;
 	- control on indirect release performed before publication.

 ----------------------------------------------------------------